 - 1. In each examination, the examiner will test the candidate's knowledge, understanding and skills and assess the results of that test. - 2.
 Examinations are as far as possible assessed according to predetermined standards, which are set down in writing and which may be modified as a result of the marking process. - 3.
 The assessment method will be sufficiently transparent to ensure that students and the Examinations Board can verify how the examination results were determined. - 4.
 If more than one member of teaching staff is involved in the marking of an examination, the examiner will ensure that all teaching staff apply the same standards in their marking. - 5.
 If non-examiners are involved in the assessment and marking of examinations, this will occur under the full responsibility of the examiner concerned. - 6.
 Marks are awarded as part of the assessment of the examination programme.
 By way of exception to that stipulated in the previous sentence, the Examinations Board may determine that certain components are assessed by means of the qualification "pass/voldoende" or "fail/onvoldoende" rather than by the awarding of marks. - 7.
 Examiners are at liberty to determine the maximum number of points that can be obtained in each examination and/or part thereof.
 The conversion of the number of points actually obtained into the mark must have been determined in advance and announced to students at the start of the examination. - 8.
 The mark for the examination in any component will be determined in figures on a scale from 1 to 10 and may be expressed up to a maximum of one decimal place. - 9.
-Results issued can include one decimal place.
-After being recorded, these marks will be rounded off to half or full figures.
-The following rounding rules apply to this: 0.2 or lower is rounded down, between 0.3 and 0.7 rounded off to 0.5, and 0.8 and higher is rounded up.
-A mark of 5.5 is the exception to this rule.
-A final mark between 5.0 and 6.0 will not be awarded.
-However, marks between 5 and 6 can be submitted.
-These will then be rounded off in the registration system to 5 (5.1 5.4) or 6 (5.5 5.9). - 10.
+The final marks are given in whole or half points.
+The grades exactly in between two official final grades will be rounded up (for example 7.25 will be rounded up to 7.5).
+An exemption on this rule are the grades between 5 to 6.
+Final marks between 5 and 6 will be rounded off like this: Grades from (and including) 4.75 to (excluding) 5.5 will be rounded to 5.
+Grades from (and including) 5.5 to (and excluding) 6.25 will be rounded to 6. - 10.
 By way of exception to paragraph 8, the following applies: the mark 0 (zero) cannot be awarded since this is reserved for special cases. - 11.
 The marks awarded have the following meanings: